 The main point in dealing with the backstabbing portion of this rule is that it goes along with scheming and plotting, and backstabbing too early is scheming and plotting too much.
 In the second series, the Colby/Tina/Keith alliance didn’t get rid of Jerri until they had whittled down the numbers of Kuchans to the point that they felt safe.
 Frankly, they weren’t really safe since Amber could have joined the remaining Kuchans to overthrow the alliance, but things ended up working out (though I believe if something similar happened now, with players who have seen a lot more alliance-making and breaking, it wouldn’t work out the same at all).
 Jeremy basically paraphrased this part of the rule in a Winners at War Tribal Council, saying, “If you want to make a good move, you gotta make sure you’re not making it too early because you can’t beat anybody at the end if you don’t get to the end.”

-As I was looking back over the rules, I realized that I never added anything, until now, about Big Moves.
-Yes, we know it’s in the Survivor lingo and Jeff Probst/production really wants everyone to think they need to make Big Moves in this game.
-But as we’ve been saying for a while now, what production wants is not necessarily what a player wants.
+This leads us directly to talking about Big Moves.
+Yes, I know it’s in the Survivor lingo and Jeff Probst/production really wants everyone to think they need to make Big Moves in this game.
+But as I’ve been saying for a while now, what production wants is not necessarily what a good player wants.
 Remember, they’re making a TV show, players are trying to win the game, and Big Moves are generally not how it’s done.
-As we’ve discussed on the podcast many times, often when someone makes a Big Move, they’re out at the next vote, if not the very same vote at which they’re trying to make that Big Move!
+As Jessica and I discussed on the podcast many times, often when someone makes a Big Move, they’re out at the next vote, if not the very same vote at which they’re trying to make that Big Move!
 Winners generally make lots of good, small moves.
-People may want to talk about the Big Moves on your resume, but more often than not, it falls into this rule as scheming and plotting too much.
+People may want to talk about getting the Big Moves on your resume, but more often than not, it falls into this rule as scheming and plotting too much.